PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_2.md

-To fix the bug in the code, the `is_integer` function needs to be replaced with the `isinstance` function.
+To fix the bug, you need to modify the `_convert_key` method in the `_AtIndexer` class.
+Specifically, you need to change the condition for raising the `ValueError` to check if the index is an integer index, instead of checking if it is a non-integer index.
+This will ensure that for an integer index, only integer indexers are allowed.

-Here's the fixed code:
+Here's the modified code snippet:

 ```python
 @Appender(IndexingMixin.at.__doc__)